- Saturn is the second-largest planet, boasting a stunning set of rings that can be seen in backyard telescopes.

 The photogenic oddballs

 Some of Saturn’s smaller moons are among the most photogenic in our solar system.
 Dione and Rhea are cratered snowball worlds with rocky cores.
 Hyperion looks like a giant sponge or coral reef.
 Iapetus is two-faced, with an icy half and a dark half coated with material coming from the comet-like moon Phoebe.
-And then there’s Pan, a moon whose gravity has grabbed enough material from Saturn’s rings to make it look like a flying saucer!
+And then there’s Pan, a moon whose gravity has grabbed enough material from Saturn’s rings to make it look like a flying saucer or dumpling, depending on who you ask.

 As it performed long, swooping orbits around Saturn, Cassini repeatedly buzzed many of the planet’s moons.
 The spacecraft’s cloud-penetrating radar pierced Titan’s orange haze, allowing scientists to create a global geologic surface map.
 Gravity measurements by Cassini and radio measurements by Huygens showed that Titan likely harbors a large subsurface ocean of water.
 Cassini also directly imaged Enceladus spewing water from its subsurface ocean into space.
 Mission operators flew the spacecraft directly through a plume, leading to the discovery of organic materials using Cassini’s onboard mass spectrometer, which determines the elemental makeup of materials passing through it.

-The next—and at the moment, only—spacecraft heading to the Saturn system is Dragonfly.
-Dragonfly is a NASA mission to Titan scheduled to launch in 2026 and arrive in 2034.
-The spacecraft is an 8-bladed drone-like craft called a quadcopter that will make short flights around the surface.
+The next — and at the moment, only — spacecraft heading to the Saturn system is Dragonfly.
+Dragonfly is a NASA mission to Titan scheduled to launch in June 2027.
+The spacecraft is an eight-bladed drone-like craft called a quadcopter that will make short flights around the surface.

 Dragonfly will study the chemicals that rain from Titan’s atmosphere onto the surface.
 Because we think Titan’s atmosphere is similar to Earth’s when life arose around 3.5 billion years ago, the mission will help us understand possible starting ingredients for life here and elsewhere.